Jacket's Field Long Barrow: Description

 Jacket's Field Long Barrow is "slightly trapezoidal" in shape.
 It aligns on an east/southeast to west/southwest axis.
 It measures approximately 70 m in length, with a width of 12 m at its eastern end and 10 m at the west.
 At its western end, it reaches 1 m in height, and at the eastern end almost 2 m.
 There is evidence of side ditches that once flanked the mound.

 Discovery

 While Julliberrie's Grave had been known to antiquarians since at least the 16th century, Jacket's Field Long Barrow—as well as Shrub's Wood Long Barrow—was only discovered by later archaeological investigation.
 The archaeologist Ronald Jessup, who excavated Julliberrie's Grave in the 1930s, suggested the likelihood that other long barrows would also be found in the area.
 In 1970, J. Bradshaw reported in the Archaeologia Cantiana, the journal of the Kent Archaeological Society, that Jacket's Field Long Barrow had been discovered within dense woodland and reported to the Ordnance Survey archaeological team, who investigated and confirmed its existence.
-It was subsequently made a Scheduled Ancient Monument.
+It was subsequently made a scheduled monument.

 As of 2007, neither Jacket's Field nor Shrub's Wood had undergone archaeological excavation.